 We want to investigate how reliant the charities, volunteers and community organisations who provide food on a daily basis are on food and funding donations for their survival.

-We will examine what is being done about food poverty by the Government, especially in light of the worsening situation since Covid-19.
+We will examine what is being done about food poverty by the Government in light of the cost of living crisis.

-Finally, the prevalence of undernourishment in Ireland is 2.5% so we want to look into the types of food available in food banks and other food providers in Ireland, to find out if similar issues to the UK occur here.
+Finally, the prevalence of undernourishment in Ireland is 2.5% so we want to look into the types of food available at food providers in Ireland to find out if similar issues occur here as in the UK.

 If you want to make a contribution to help this investigation happen, click the 'Fund This Proposal' button.
 Noteworthy investigations are sourced from and crowdfunded by the public.